inflmts/gale/README.md

     Yb  "88  dP__Yb  88  .o 88""
      YboodP dP""""Yb 88ood8 888888

-# InfiniteLimits Core Configuration
+# InfiniteLimits Linux Configuration

 by Daniel Li

 ## Overview

-My dotfiles.
+**Gale** is a collection of scripts and configuration files that allows me to manage all my personal configuration, on any host, from one centralized source using Git.
+It is intended to be the ultimate front-end; Gale is designed to integrate with software, not the other way around.

-**Gale is primarily targeted toward GNU/Linux systems.** It uses many GNU command-line options and Linux-specific commands.
-It is not guaranteed or intended to work on other operating systems.
+**Gale is primarily targeted toward GNU/Linux systems.** Development is heavily dependent on the operating system I'm (struggling to) use right now.

-Everything in this repository is shared between all Gale installations and made available at the (possibly symlinked) directory `~/.gale`.
-Commits should be crafted with complete interoperability in mind, and inconsistencies between hosts should be guarded behind appropriate galconf or runtime configuration.

 Gale places files outside the `~/.gale` directory through a process I like to call _updating_.
 Updating involves taking static files in `~/.gale` and either